tuddman/socketcluster-clj/README.md

 => (sc-ch/publish my-socket "channel-name" {"some" "data"})
 ```

-for more, have a look in `src/socketcluster_clj/<ns>.clj` for every function you can call.
+for more, have a look in `src/socketcluster_clj/<ns>.clj` to learn what else you can call.

 ### NPE Issue